sknudsen/vis2021cph/design-workshop.md

 permalink: /design-workshop
 ---

+In contrast to the remainder of the conference day, this workshop asks participants to actively engage with hands-on visualization activities.
+During the morning, we will primarly work from pre-recorded material by Stefanie Posavec, who introduces ideas from the guided journal "Observe!
+Collect!
+Draw!", which she co-authored with Giorgia Lupi.
+After lunch, we will take up ideas from a workshop held Monday evening of the conferene about activities to facilitate learning, reflecting, discussing, and designing visualization.

+The format will be informal and focused on doing.

 ## How to attend

 If you would like to attend our workshop, please register for the satellite conference (link to Eventbrite from the main page).
 During registration, you will get the chance to add a ticket for our workshop.
 If you already registered, you can still add workshop attendance.